 Organized changing station: teal & pink cloth diapers, inserts, wipes, and silver nursing cups in a velvet pouch.

-The four main cloth diaper types and which one suits your lifestyle.
-What a realistic starter stash actually needs (and what to skip).
+The four main reusable cloth diaper types and which one suits your lifestyle.
+What a realistic newborn starter stash actually needs — and how many is enough.
 The three-step wash routine that keeps diapers clean without guesswork.
-How to fix the three most common problems — leaks, stink, and stains.
-And how cloth diapering works alongside breastfeeding in a practical daily routine.
+How to fix the four most common problems — leaks, stink, stains, and cloth diaper rash.
+How cloth diapering works alongside breastfeeding in a practical daily routine.

 📋